Reference

 Why it matters: Knowing where a PortCo sits in its hold period tells you which AI program to pitch, fast EBITDA capture in year 4, foundational architecture in year 1.

-Read full definition →ICP (Ideal Customer Profile)
+Read the full definition →

-RevOps & GTMA detailed description of the perfect customer for your product, firmographics, behaviors, and buying signals that predict a successful deal.
+A detailed description of the perfect customer for your product, firmographics, behaviors, and buying signals that predict a successful deal.

 A data-driven definition of the customer most likely to buy, succeed, and retain.
 Includes company size, industry, tech stack, growth stage, and behavioral signals.
 AI-enhanced ICPs use predictive signals beyond static firmographics.